Effect of quantum jumps on non-Hermitian system: INTRODUCTION

 Generally speaking, an analytical solution to the master equation is difficult to obtain due to the huge size of the Hilbert space.
-Several stochastic approaches, for instance Monte-Carlo \cite{molmer1993monte, dalibard1992wavefunction} and quantum-trajectory \cite{daley2014quantum} are put forward.
+Several stochastic approaches, for instance\textbf{,} Monte-Carlo \cite{molmer1993monte, dalibard1992wavefunction} and quantum-trajectory \cite{daley2014quantum} are put forward.
 These approaches apply randomness and statistical laws to simulate the occurrence of quantum jumps, which reduce the complexity from $H_N^2$ to $H_N$ with $H_N$ being the size of Hilbert space of the Hamiltonian.
-Massive results given by these approaches agree with that by numerical simulations, but they are still time consuming and analytical results are lacking.
+However, their numerical simulations are time-consuming and lack of analytical results.
 To this extent, the non-Hermitian Hamiltonian is a convenient approach to describe open systems.
-However, dropping the quantum jump terms always takes a big risk, which may lead to an unfaithful result.
-Therefore, an examination on the validity of neglecting the quantum jump terms to describing the open system with non-Hermitian Hamiltonian is an urgent task.
+However, dropping the quantum jump terms might lead to a wrong result.
+Therefore, the examination on the validity of neglecting the quantum jump terms is an urgent task.

 In this paper, by using the effective Hamiltonian approach \cite{yi2001effective}, we propose a method to approximately solve the master equation.
 The effective Hamiltonian approach can transform the Lindblad master equation into a Schr\"odinger-like equation with an effective Hamiltonian, which describes the dynamics of a composite system consisting of the system and an auxiliary system.
-Thus the evolution governed by the master equation is transformed into a pure state evolution, and the evolution of pure state can be mapped back to the density matrix of the original system.
-Here we will redefine the mapping rule with NH biorthonormal bases.
-By combining the effective Hamitonian approach with NH-perturbation theory \cite{sternheim1972nonhermitian,kato2013perturbation}, we formally derive a higher-order approximate solution of the master equation, and illustrate our theory with examples.
+Thus the dynamics governed by the master equation is transformed into an evolution of a pure state governed by the effective Hamiltonian, and the pure state can be mapped back to the density matrix of the system.
+Here we develop the mapping rule with a biorthonormal basis.
+By combining the effective Hamitonian approach with NH-perturbation theory \cite{sternheim1972nonhermitian,kato2013perturbation}, we formally derive a higher-order approximate solution to the master equation, and illustrate our theory with examples.